progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--That is all a lightweight tag is — a branch that never moves.
 An annotated tag is more complex, however.
 If you create an annotated tag, Git creates a tag object and then writes a reference to point to it rather than directly to the commit.
 You can see this by creating an annotated tag (`-a` specifies that it’s an annotated tag):-->

 Das ist alles, woraus ein einfacher Tag besteht: einem Branch, der sich nie bewegt.
 Ein annotierter Tag ist komplexer.
 Wenn Du einen annotierten Tag anlegst, erzeugt Git ein Tag Objekt und speichert eine Referenz, die darauf zeigt, statt direkt auf den Commit zu zeigen.
-Du kannst das sehen, wenn Du einen annotierten Tag anlegst (`-a` bewirkt, daß wir einen annotierten Tag erhalten):
+Du kannst das sehen, wenn Du einen annotierten Tag anlegst (`-a` bewirkt, dass wir einen annotierten Tag erhalten):

 	$ git tag -a v1.1 1a410efbd13591db07496601ebc7a059dd55cfe9 -m 'test tag'